mucommander/mucommander/README.md

 - Found a bug or thinking about a useful feature that is missing?
 [File an issue](https://github.com/mucommander/mucommander/issues)
 - Want to fix a bug or implement a feature?
 We are using the standard [GitHub flow](https://guides.github.com/introduction/flow/): fork, make the changes and submit a pull request.
 Changes are merged to the *master* branch.
 See the next section for tips for developing muCommander.
 - If you happen to speak a language that muCommander is not available in or able to improve existing tranlations, you can help translate the interface using the [zanata platform](https://translate.zanata.org/project/view/mucommander).

+If you want to get involved in muCommander or have any question or issue to discuss, you are more than welcome to join our rooms on [Gitter](https://gitter.im/mucommander).

 Development
 -----------